Eugène-François Vidocq: The turnaround (1800–1811)

 After 21 months of spying, Vidocq was released from jail on the recommendation of Henry.
 So as not to raise suspicions among the other inmates, the release (which took place on 25 March 1811) was arranged to look like an escape.
 Still, Vidocq was not really free, because now he was obliged to Henry.
 Therefore, he continued to work as a secret agent for the Paris police.
 He used his contacts and his reputation in the criminal underworld to gain trust.
 He disguised himself as an escaped convict and immersed himself in the criminal scene to learn about planned and committed crimes.
-He even took part in felonies in order to suddenly turn on his partners and arrest them.
+He even took part in felonies to suddenly turn on his partners and arrest them.
 When criminals eventually began to suspect him, he used disguises and assumed other identities to continue his work and throw off suspicion.